MITRECND/chopshop/docs/index.rst

       import code from other modules, so this is primarily for code that is shared between multiple modules.

+   external libraries directory
+      the directory which ChopShop searches for external_libraries.
+Any code in this directory is available for modules to import.
+Libraries used by built-in modules are located in the ``ext_libs/`` directory in the root directory of the project; this is the default used by the ``chopshop`` program, but can be modified with the `-E` command-line flag.

    library
    ChopShop Library
    ChopLib